Jamie-Dean-Lab/P-Net-Reproducibility-Paper/README.md

 3. results_processors - a list of functions that are run after a model for a training run has been completed.
 This can be various metrics, plotting training history, saving model weights etc.

 #### Grid search
-Grid searching can be done by specifying the desired parameters to gridsearch over in a dictionary where each config item that you want to gridsearch over is a key in the dictionary and the value is a dictionary of the parameters to be searched.
+Grid searching is configured by assigning a dictionary to the `grid_search` variable in the config, where each config item that you want to gridsearch over is a key in the dictionary and the value is a dictionary of the parameters to be searched.
 The keys of the inner dictionary are just identifiers for that particular parameter setting and the value is the actual value you want to gridsearch over.
-You then use construct_gs_params on this dictionary and assign the output to grid_search variable in the config
+The pipeline automatically expands this into the full grid (via `construct_gs_params`) at run time.